lucavenir/riverpod_architecture_example/README.md

 Our objective was to outline Riverpod's capability in a non-trivial context, while still keeping the requirements as simple as possible

 ## How to use.
 This project uses this free (registration needed) Weather API.
 It is required to attach an API key at the requests.
-I haven't set up (yet) a `.env` importer for this project.
-Thus, just go to [dio.dart] and substitute `<your-api-key>` with your actual key (PLEASE, REMEMBER, **DO NOT** COMMIT THAT FILE).

-## Roadmap / TODOs
-1. Add a [.env importer] or use another secret-hiding shanenigan
-2. Add i18n with [slang]
-3. Add more routes or get more creative when we've got some time (suggestions welcome)
+Please read `.env.template` to try out this application.

 ## Contributing
 We strongly encourage to reach us out via Github's issues.
 PRs are welcome, just open an issue first so that we know what problem you want to address.

 ### Contributors
   - Arturo Romanelli